Brighton i360: Finance

 The project was initially intended to be entirely privately funded.
 The architect, Marks Barfield, sold its stake in the London Eye and found financial backers to build the tower.
-Following the 2008 financial crisis, Marks Barfield approached Brighton and Hove council for a loan.
+Following the 2008 financial crisis, Marks Barfield approached the city council for a loan.
 The council initially agreed to support the build with a £14.8 million loan, but this was raised after an unnamed private equity investor told the architects it could no longer proceed and withdrew its planned £15 million contribution in 2012.
-In March 2014, the project was expected to cost £46 million, with Brighton and Hove council lending £36.2 million from the Public Works Loan Board and architects Marks Barfield contributing £6 million.
+In March 2014, the project was expected to cost £46 million, with Brighton and Hove City Council lending £36.2 million from the Public Works Loan Board and architects Marks Barfield contributing £6 million.
 The deal included Marks Barfield paying £1 million annual profit to the council.

 Critics say the case for the i360 was based on unrealistic projections of visitor numbers, figures the council kept secret, even fighting in the courts to prevent them being revealed.
 Council officials argued that "release of the full, unredacted business case would prejudice the commercial interests of the i360 and the council."
 The figures were accidentally revealed to The Argus in October 2022, when the paper revealed that "the Brighton i360's revenues could be roughly half of what politicians were told they would be before they granted the taxpayer-backed loan, the business case today reveals."
 The figures suggested that there would be 822,584 visitors in the first year of operation, with more than 700,000 visitors in following years.

 The £36.2 million loan was agreed at a Special Policy & Resources Committee in March 2014, the council agreeing to more than replace the lost investment capital and to again borrow from the Public Works Loan Board to effect the new bailout.
 The Coast to Capital local enterprise partnership (LEP) loan of £3 million was raised to £4 million.
-The West Pier Trust has suggested the project "will cost the taxpayer nothing", but some residents expressed concerns that any repayment risk would be borne by the residents of Brighton & Hove.
+The West Pier Trust had suggested the project "will cost the taxpayer nothing", but some residents expressed concerns that any repayment risk would be borne by the residents of Brighton & Hove.
 The council has said that if the loan were not repaid, it would have the option to take over the attraction, find another operator or sell it.